DamoM73/anvil-python-tutorials/07_create_components.md

 ### Add a title

-We will gradually add the differnt elements to these components.
+We will gradually add the different elements to these components.
 In the meanwhile we will add a title to each component so we can distinguish between them.

 To add a title:

 1. In the **Add Components** click on **Headline**
 2. Click at the top of the WelcomeComponent
 3. In **Properties** change the **Text** to `Welcome`
-4. Scroll down to **align** and choose **center**
+4. Scroll down to **align** and choose **centre**

 ![add title](./assets/img/07/add_title.gif)